Esri/arcgis-maps-sdk-dotnet-samples/src/iOS/Xamarin.iOS/Samples/GraphicsOverlay/SurfacePlacements/readme.md

 ## How it works

-1. Create a `GraphicsOverlay` for each placement mode, setting `LayerSceneProperties.SurfacePlacement`:
+1. Create a `GraphicsOverlay` for each placement mode, setting `SceneProperties.SurfacePlacement`:
     * `Absolute`, position graphic using only its Z value.
     * `Relative`, position graphic using its Z value plus the elevation of the surface.
     * `DrapedBillboarded`, position graphic upright on the surface and always facing the camera, not using its z value.